How to use menstrual cup

 1. Wash your hands!

-4. Slightly push your cup out with your vaginal muscles if you find it difficult to pull your cup out.
+4. Slightly pushing your cup out with your vaginal muscles might help if you find it difficult to pull your cup out

-5. Rinse your cup with clean water and reinsert it during your period, or disinfect it properly and store it if your period ends.
+5. Rinse your cup with clean water and reinsert it during your period, and disinfect it thoroughly and store it properly in a cool and dry place when your period ends.

 PM us if you need help!